furynet/gridiron/docs/features/oracle.md

 ## Introduction

-The module combines `service` to achieve decentralized injection from trusted Oracles such as `Chainlink` to IRIShub Oracle.
+The module combines `service` to achieve decentralized injection from trusted Oracles such as `Chainlink` to GRIDhub Oracle.
 Each data collection task is called a feed, and its underlying implementation depends on the `service` module.
 Feed life cycle
 It is basically the same as the `Service` RequestContext (paused, running), and is used to store off-chain data on the chain through Oracle nodes.
 In addition, you can only operate `Feed` through your Profiler account, and you cannot delete it.
 You can only pause the feed.
 Including the following operations:

 - Create Feed